Vegetables That Are Good For Dogs

 It's important to remember that dogs do not have the ability to break down plant cell walls and their vegetables should be pureed or cooked before given to them.
 Pureed is better as it will keep the nutrients of the vegetables unlike when you cook them.
 Chopping the veggies does not break up the cell walls enough for your dog's digestive system to break the food apart.

-Adding raw vegetables have a varied and wide range of health benefits.
+Adding raw vegetables has a varied and wide range of health benefits.
 Vegetables will result in healthier teeth, gums, and improved breath.
 The right kinds of vegetables can boast your dog's immune system and help create a healthier and silkier coat.
 Knowing what vegetables to feed your dog can greatly improve your dog's quality of life.